GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 The right hand side describes the memory after the function executes.
-It says nothing about about the arguments (other than they exists), with `true`, the predicate that is always satisfied.
+It says nothing about about the arguments (other than they exist), with `true`, the predicate that is always satisfied.
 It also says that the return value `ret` is another 64-bit integer.

 Notice, in particular, that the type does not assert that the return value is the sum of the inputs.
-That's because Hepaster is not a correcness logic.
+That's because Hepaster is not a correctness logic.
 It is a memory safety type system.
-However, as you will shortly see, after checking for memory safety, we can extract `add` as a functional program and verify it's correctness in Coq.
+However, as you will shortly see, after checking for memory safety, we can extract `add` as a functional program and verify its correctness in Coq.

 ##### Defining permission predicates